 A 2017 review of the Australian Government’s climate change policies recommended amending the Safeguard Mechanism to make it simpler and fairer.

 The Safeguard Mechanism was amended in March 2019 to bring baselines up-to-date and allow them to keep pace with business growth.
-These ammendments give facilities the option to use published production variables and industry average emissions intensity values in baseline applications.
+These amendments give facilities the option to use published production variables and industry default emissions intensity values in baseline applications.

-View the Safeguard Mechanism document which defines published production variables and provides guidance for facilities who want to calculate site-specific emissions-intensity values .
+The Safeguard Mechanism document defines published production variables.
+It also provides guidance for facilities who want to calculate site-specific emissions-intensity values.

 The Safeguard Mechanism was amended in May 2020 to address the impacts of the COVID-19 pandemic.
 In response to the significant and widespread workforce disruptions at covered facilities, a number of administrative timing changes were made.
 These maintain the integrity and accuracy of baseline applications.

-The National Greenhouse and Energy Reporting (Safeguard Mechanism) Amendment (Extended Transition) Rule 2020 commenced on 12 May 2020.
+The National Greenhouse and Energy Reporting (Safeguard Mechanism) Amendment (Extended Transition) Rule 2020 started on 12 May 2020.